 Did you know that the Beagle is among the Top 10 most popular dog breeds in the world?

-And did you also know that the Beagle was on the 8th position in 2013 in terms of registrations?
+And did you also know that the Beagle was in the 8th position in 2013 regarding registrations?
 For the full list, please check FCI Worldwide Figures 2013.

-Originated in England, Beagle is a small-sized hound which doesn’t hunt by sight, instead, it hunts by scent.
-Beagle is intelligent, healthy, and has a good temperament, that makes it a popular pet dog in many countries.
+Originating in England, Beagle is a small-sized hound that doesn’t hunt by sight, instead, it hunts by scent.
+Beagle is intelligent, healthy, and has a good temperament, which makes it a popular pet dog in many countries.

-In today’s post, we have gathered 13 mindblowing Beagle facts which you as a dog lover should not miss.
+This post contains the 13 mindblowing Beagle facts that you as a dog lover should not miss.
 So, without further ado, let’s explore the Beagles below.

 Best of the best sense of smell